Perfect Parents: Critical Response

-The review aggregator website Rotten Tomatoes reported a website approval rating of 80%.
-Alternatively, the user ratings tallied at an average score of 84 based on an undisclosed number of user reviews.
-On Letterboxd, the film achieved an average score of 3.5 out of 5 based on 5 reviews, signifying generally favourable but not excellent user reviews.
-Another review aggregator website Imdb reported weighted average vote of 7.1 our of 10 based on 129 user reviews.
-Audience within the age range of 18-29 generally provided more positive reviews of the film and the age segment of 45+ providing the lowest ratings of the film.
-Most of the positive reviews complimented the authentic and impressive acting performance of prominent actors Christopher Eccleston and Susannah Harker.
-However, the weaker reviews levelled their discontent with the plot of the film and noted lapses in the consistency of storytelling.
+On Rotten Tomatoes it has an approval rating of 80%.

 The performances of cast members were frequently discussed in critical reviews.
 Specifically, Christopher Eccleston's depiction of Stuart/Lucy's Father received positive accolades from film commentators.
 These positive reviews translated into Christopher Eccleston being awarded the 'Best TV Actor' at the inaugural Roma Fiction Fest in 2007 (see above).
 The directorship of Joe Ahearne was also applauded, which corresponded with two awards also being awarded for the 'Best TV movie' and 'Best TV Movie Script' at the same festival.